ai-pedia/AWS_AI_MANAGER/README.md

     pip install -r requirements.txt
     ```
 5.  **Configure Perplexity AI API Key**:
+    The application uses the Perplexity AI API for its intelligent responses.
 Create a file named `.env` in the root of the `AWS_AI_MANAGER` directory and add your Perplexity AI API key:
     ```
     PERPLEXITY_API_KEY="your_perplexity_api_key_here"
     ```